-"Minton's knocked off.
+'Minton's knocked off.
 My dad'll be at home."

-And there is a sort of shadow over all, women and children and men, because money will be short at the end of the week.

-Morel was supposed to give his wife thirty shillings a week, to provide everything, rent, food, clothes, clubs, insurance, doctors.
-Occasionally, if he were flush, he gave her thirty five.
-But these occasions by no means balanced those when he gave her twenty five.
-In winter, with a decent stall, the miner might earn fifty or fifty five shillings a week.
+And there is a sort of shadow over all, women and children I men, because money will be short at the end of the week.
+Morel was supposed to give his wife thirty shillings a week, provide everything-rent, food, clothes, clubs, insurance, ctors.
+Occasionally, if he were flush, he gave her thirty-five. these occasions by no means balanced those when he gave twenty-five.
+In winter, with a decent stall, the miner might n fifty or fifty-five shillings a week.
 Then he was happy.

-On Friday night, Saturday, and Sunday, he spent royally, getting rid of his sovereign or thereabouts.
-And out of so much, he scarcely spared the children an extra penny, or bought them a pound of apples.
+Friday night, Saturday, and Sunday, he spent royally, getg rid of his sovereign or thereabouts.
+And out of so much, scarcely spared the children an extra penny or bought them bound of apples.
 It all went in drink.
-In the bad times, matters were more worrying, but he was not so often drunk, so that Mrs Morel used to say:
+In the bad times, matters were more worrying, but he was not so often drunk, so that Mrs. Morel used to say: